grnet/snf-vncauthproxy/docs/index.rst

 Installation
 ^^^^^^^^^^^^

-snf-vncauthproxy is currently packaged only for Debian (stable / oldstable).
+snf-vncauthproxy is currently packaged only for Debian (stable).

 You can find and install the latest version snf-vncauthproxy at Synnefo's apt
 repository: